gandor233/INS_FlameThrower/alliedmods.md

 [*][SIZE="2"]Custom Particles File[/SIZE]
+FlameThrower plugin is using a custom particle file.
+But this game will have some problems when loading any custom particles.
+Here are two solutions:

+[B]>[/B] Method 1 [[B]Recommend[/B]]
+Install the reconnect plugin.
+It will force players who join the server for the first time after starting the game program to reconnect to the server once.
+Reconnecting can solve the problem of loading custom particle effects.

+[B]>[/B] Method 2
-Download version 2.1+ Flamethrower_Particles.zip or clone from [URL="https://github.com/gandor233/INS_FlameThrower"]github[/URL]. put Flamethrower_Particles_dir.vpk and Flamethrower_Particles_000.vpk to your fastdl folder, and make sure player is forced to download these two vpk files to them [B]insurgency/custom/[/B] folder when they join your server.
+If you have a fastdl server.
+Download version 2.5+ Flamethrower_Particles.zip or clone from [URL="https://github.com/gandor233/INS_FlameThrower"]github[/URL].
+You can edit it to you own vpk file if you want.
+Put them to your fastdl server "custom" folder, setting cvar "sm_ft_fastdl_file_path" and "sm_ft_particle_file_path" and make sure player is forced to download these two vpk files to them [B]"insurgency/custom/"[/B] folder when they join your server.

-If you don't have a fastdl server, player also need to subscribe the [URL="https://steamcommunity.com/sharedfiles/filedetails/?id=2509783984"]required mod[/URL] by themself, otherwise the flamethrower fire particles effect won't show up if player didn't reconnect to your server when they first join your server erverytime after they restart the game program.[/LIST][/SPOILER]
+[/LIST][/SPOILER]

 [SIZE="4"]Changelog[/SIZE]
 [CODE]
+v2.5:
+* Updated particles file.
+* Added plugin Reconnect.
+* Added convar sm_ft_ignite.
+* Added convar sm_ft_damage_mult.

 v2.4:
 * Added convar sm_ft_self_ignite.
 * Added convar sm_ft_fastdl_file_path.